open-telemetry/opentelemetry.io/content/en/blog/2023/demo-birthday.md

 months since we declared general availability with our [1.0.0 release](https://opentelemetry.io/blog/2022/announcing-opentelemetry-demo-release/).

-Over the past year, the demo project has gained more than 70 individual contributors, 180K docker pulls, 20 official [vendor forks](https://opentelemetry.io/docs/demo/forking/), and 780 Github stars.
-We've merged 460+ PRs, re-written 5 services in new languages, and added 7 new components / services.
+The demo has achieved remarkable milestones in its first year, with more than **70 contributors, 20 official vendor forks, 780 Github stars, and 180K Docker pulls**.
+The project team has been hard at work adding new capabilities and improving on existing ones with more than 460 merged PRs, 5 re-written services in new languages, and 7 brand new components / services.

 Time flies when you're stabilizing semantic conventions.
 But what's actually changed between our 1.0.0 and 1.4.0 releases?
 Quite a lot actually.